 The maximum working hours for the project work which can be reported in the list of expenditure is 860 hours per reporting period (6 months).
-If the working time in the report of hours is more than 860 hours, the over hours remain unreported in the list of expenditure.
+Insert into the List of Expenditure the amount of hours indicated in report of hours section "Summary of data for the partner report in Jems", column "No. of hours worked for the project acc. the report of hours" (figure 20).
+If the working time in the report of hours is more than 860 hours, the Report of hours indicates 860 to be reported.